 I. Trust the Lord (5)

-a.It’s like a soldier before a victorious general
+- It is like a soldier before a victorious general.

-b.“All your heart” means with “one’s mind, emotions, and will”.
+- “All your heart” means with “one’s mind, emotions, and will.”

-APPL – This level of trust declares, “I will trust the Lord…”
+APPL – This level of trust stands firm and declares with a resolute heart, “I will trust the Lord. . .”

 Philippians 4:19, And my God shall supply all your needs according to His riches in glory in Christ Jesus.